 About

-Ottawa Nurse Practitioner Led Clinic
+Welcome to the Ottawa Nurse Practitioner-Led Clinic

 What is a Nurse Practitioner Led Clinic (NPLC)?